davidfrantz/force/docs/source/history/vdev.rst

     Thanks for László Henits for bringing this up.
     Thanks to Stefan Ernst for suggesting a fix.

+  - in ``force-cube``:
+    Changed the default resampling to nearest neighbor in accordance with the gdalwarp utility.
+    Thanks to Marcel Schwieder for suggesting and modifying.

 #-- No further changes yet.